Tao Approach To Therapy: Method To Reduce Our Mind-Chatter

 Opus Cum Sui: Working with the Self

-Through learning how to tap (tactus) into our feeling and, figuratively, “sit” with our-self, we learn how to attune to how we truly experience the moment.
+Through learning how to tap (tactus) into our feeling and “sit” (mentally or literally) with our-self, we learn how to attune to how we truly experience the moment.
 Once internal security is experienced, I am witnessing that people (patients) are letting go of issues quicker.
+Myself too.

 Sean Travis